UCSB-Library-Research-Data-Services/intro2APIs/README.md

 # Unlocking Data.
 A Gentle Introduction to APIs

-This repository contains the source code for the book "Unlocking Data.
-A Gentle Introduction to APIs".
+This repository contains the source code for the workbook *Unlocking Data: A Gentle Introduction to APIs*.
+The workbook introduces readers to the fundamentals of working with APIs through explanations, interactive examples, and practical use cases.

-The book is built with [Quarto](https://quarto.org/) and relies heavily on [Observable JS](https://quarto.org/docs/interactive/ojs/).
+The book is built with [Quarto](https://quarto.org/) and relies heavily on [Observable JS](https://quarto.org/docs/interactive/ojs/) to provide live, interactive content.

 ## How to publish the book